 What makes it special?

-The International Film Festival provokes and excites whilst exploring new concepts and innovative approaches in cinema.
+- The Film Festival provokes and excites whilst exploring new concepts and innovative approaches in cinema.
 This festival attracts an audience wide and large bringing together locals and international film-lovers.

 - The innovative programme features short films, experimental cinema and documentaries across a range of dynamic genres.

 - One major attraction is the variety of notable film premieres that take place in Edinburgh, including Blade Runner, Alien, Back to the Future, Taxi Driver, Annie Hall, Withnail & I, The Usual Suspects, Amelie, The Hurt Locker, Amy and many, many more